top of page

 Congratulations on getting your Green Card!
 With your Permanent Resident Status, however, come some "dos" and "don'ts."
 Here are the most important:

-THE DOS:
+THE DOs:

 Things you must do as a Green Card holder: